SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

     If the answer is no, you can skip this.
     Please do not add redundant information into the application.

+    If the answer is yes, what ones and why?
+    We need to be given a good reason to add extra requirements to SunPy?

 * Please provide a schedule of how this time will be spent on sub-tasks of the project over the period of the summer.

     While this is only preliminary, we will use it to help monitor your progress throughout the program.
     Also understand that during the project you will issue weekly progress reports against that plan on your blog.
-    Try to avoid using a table, it can cause issues when/if you move between Google Docs and the wiki.
+    Try to avoid using a table, it can cause issues when/if you move between Google Docs and the wiki (if you use markdown).

 * In planning your project, it is good to note where along the way you could formulate a pull request.